richonguzman/LoRa_APRS_Test/README.md

 3) drag "firmware.uf2" file into the folder/external disk.
 It should reboot right away and you should get into any app that let you enter serial commands (Arduino IDE, VSCODE ...)

-4) The initial setup will ask you to paste the string sentences created in (A) and (B).
+4) The initial setup will ask you to paste the string sentences created in (A) first and then on another line (B).

 5) After the sucess in writing configuration , the station will reboot and start right away.